 - 3.1.1 Before a decision to finance an operation is made by the EIB Group Governing Bodies, technically maladministration regarding the project's environmental and social impacts or governance aspects cannot occur.
-The key role of the EIB-CM at this stage is (i) to ensure that complainant(s)' concerns are given due consideration and (ii) to prevent future grounded complaints and (iii) to contribute to a consistent and comprehensive appraisal. - 3.1.2 The EIB-CM work regarding complaints on EIB Group projects under appraisal will take one of the forms below: - A. The general case: If the complainant(s) have not yet contacted the EIB Group's relevant services, or if the appraisal team has not yet had the occasion to meet the complainant(s), or to consider their concerns, the complaint is transferred to the appraisal team and closed; the complainant(s) are informed that their concerns will be reviewed by the appraisal team in writing and that if at the end of the appraisal process, they feel that their concerns have not been given due consideration, they may consider launching a new complaint; the EIB-CM will follow-up internally to ensure that concerns have been given due consideration (as a minimum, that the appraisal team has contacted/met the complainant(s) and analysed their concerns).
+The key role of the EIB-CM at this stage is to (i) ensure that complainants' concerns are given due consideration, (ii) prevent future grounded complaints and (iii) contribute to a consistent and comprehensive appraisal. - 3.1.2 The EIB-CM work regarding complaints on EIB Group projects under appraisal will take one of the forms below: - A. The general case: If the complainants have not yet contacted the relevant EIB Group services, or if the appraisal team has not yet had the occasion to meet the complainants, or to consider their concerns, the complaint is transferred to the appraisal team and closed.
+The complainants are informed in writing that their concerns will be reviewed by the appraisal team and that if at the end of the appraisal process they feel that their concerns have not been given due consideration, they may consider launching a new complaint; the EIB-CM will follow up internally

-- B. The exception: In exceptional cases, only when the appraisal team has already refused, or refuses, to engage with the complainant(s), or the complainant(s)' concerns have already been examined and dismissed, the EIB-CM may decide, subject to documenting the reasons for the decision, to perform an Initial Assessment (in collaboration with the appraisal team) for the attention/information of the EIB Management Committee or the EIF/CE/DCE at the occasion of, or prior to, the presentation of the proposal for financing.
+- to ensure that concerns have been given due consideration (as a minimum, that the appraisal team has contacted/met the complainants and analysed their concerns). - B. The exception: In exceptional cases, only when the appraisal team has already refused, or refuses, to engage with the complainants, or the complainants' concerns have already been examined and dismissed, the EIB-CM may decide, subject to documenting the reasons for the decision, to perform an Initial Assessment (in collaboration with the appraisal team) for the attention/information of the EIB Management Committee or the EIF/CE/DCE on the occasion of, or prior to, the presentation of the proposal for financing.
 The objective of such work5, which is not of an investigative nature, is to make recommendations to the EIB Management Committee or the EIF CE/DCE for further EIB-CM work, if deemed necessary.
-At this stage, EIB-CM investigative work and/or mediation may only take place, when agreed or requested by the EIB Management Committee. - 3.1.3 A similar approach, with the necessary adaptations due to the specific EIF governance, is taken for EIF-related complaints.
+At this stage, EIB-CM investigative work and/or mediation may only take place when agreed or requested by the EIB Management Committee. - 3.1.3 A similar approach, with the necessary adaptations due to the specific EIF governance, is taken for EIF-related complaints.